 Enhanced collaboration and improved productivity

 These systems make it easy for employees to collaborate on documents.
-Multiple people can edit documents simultaneously, and EDMS software will automatically track the unique changes each user makes.
+Multiple people can edit documents simultaneously, and most EDMS platforms also include version control, which automatically tracks every change and keeps a clear history of edits.

 Improved security